Home (Daughtry song): Commercial performance

 "Home" charted on the Hot 100 weeks before its release as a single, and became the band's second top-five single on the chart, peaking at number five.
 The song topped both the Billboard Adult Top 40 and the Adult Contemporary charts, spending ten consecutive weeks at number one on the Adult Top 40 ("It's Not Over" spent nine weeks at number one on the chart), as well as becoming the band's first number one on the AC chart, where it spent ten non-consecutive weeks at the top.
 The song became an unexpected hit on the Christian charts as well, reaching number twelve on the Hot Christian Songs chart.
 It was also a top five hit on the Canadian Hot 100.
-As of January 2011, the song has sold 2,012,000 digital downloads, and the single was certified 3xPlatinum by the RIAA in September 2019.
+As of January 2011, the song has sold 2,012,000 digital downloads, and the single was certified 3x Platinum by the RIAA in September 2019.